A generalized risk approach to path inference based on hidden Markov models: Introduction

-In many applications, e.g. gene identification, the pointwise (e.g. nucleotide level) error rate is not necessarily the main measure of accuracy, hence the constrained PMAP need not be an ultimate answer.
-Together with the above problem of atypicality of MAP paths, this has been addressed by moving from single path inference towards \emph{envelops} \citep{HolmesDurbin98}.
-Thus, for example, in computational biology the most common approach would be to aggregate individual states into a smaller number of semantic labels (e.g. codon, intron, intergenic).
-In effect, this would realise the notion of path similarity by mapping many ``similar'' state paths to a single label path, or {\it annotation} \citep{Krogh97twomethods, KallKrogh2005, PMAP2005, Brejova2008}.
-However, this leads to the problem of {\it multiple paths}, which in many practically important HMMs renders the dynamic programming approach of the Viterbi algorithm NP-hard \citep{Brejova2007}.
-Unlike the Viterbi/MAP decoder, the PMAP decoder handles annotations as easily as it does state paths, including the enforcement of admissibility \citep{KallKrogh2005}.
-A number of alternative heuristic approaches are also known in computational biology, but none appears to be fully satisfactory \citep{Brejova2008}.
-Evidently, mapping optimal state paths to the corresponding annotations need not lead to optimal annotation and can actually give poor results \citep{Brejova2007}.
-Overall, although the original Viterbi decoder has still been the most popular paradigm in many applications, and in computational biology in particular, alternative approaches have demonstrated significantly higher performance, e.g., in predicting various biological features.
-For example, \citep{Krogh97twomethods} suggested the {\it 1-best} algorithm for optimal labelling.
-More recently, \citep{PMAP2005} have demonstrated PVD to be superior to the 1-best algorithm, and not surprisingly, to the Viterbi and PMAP decoders, on tasks of predicting membrane proteins.
+Our own experiments (Section~\ref{sec:example}) show that both PVD and constrained PMAP decoder can return paths of very low (posterior) probabilities.
+Moreover, in many applications, e.g. gene identification and protein secondary structure prediction, the pointwise (e.g. nucleotide level) error rate is not necessarily the main measure of accuracy (see also subsection \ref{sec:moremotivation} below), hence the constrained PMAP need not be an ultimate answer in that respect either.
+Together with the above problem of atypicality of MAP paths, this has been addressed by moving from single path inference towards \emph{envelopes} \citep{HolmesDurbin98}.
+Thus, for example, in computational biology a common approach would be to aggregate individual states into a smaller number of semantic labels (e.g. codon, intron, intergenic).
+In effect, this would realize the notion of path similarity by mapping many ``similar'' state paths to a single label path, or {\it annotation} \citep{Krogh97twomethods, KallKrogh2005, PMAP2005, Brejova2008}.
+However, since this mapping would usually be many-to-one (what \citep{Brejova2007} refer to as the ``multiple path problem''), the annotation of the Viterbi path would generally be inferior to the optimal (i.e.~MAP) annotation.
+On the other hand, to compute the MAP annotation in many practically important HMMs can be NP-hard \citep{Brejova2007} (which is not surprizing given that the coarsened hidden chain on the set of labels is generally no longer Markov).
+Unlike the Viterbi/MAP decoder, the PMAP decoder, owing it to its symbol-by-symbol nature, handles annotations as easily as it does state paths, including the enforcement of admissibility.
+Interpreting admissibility relative to the prior distribution, this was shown in \citep{KallKrogh2005}, and this paper extends their result to admissible (i.e. relative to the posterior probability) paths and indicates further extensions in Section \ref{sec:discussion}.